 Lake William C. Bowen, Municipal Reservoir #1, Lake H. Taylor Blalock, Hogback Creek and Vaughn's Creek.

 Lake Bowen, formed by the South Pacolet River and its tributaries, flows into Municipal Reservoir #1.
-The entire watershed for these lakes lies in Spartanburg and Eastern Greenville Counties.
+The entire watershed for these reservoirs lie in Spartanburg and Eastern Greenville Counties.
 The R.B.
-Simms Water Treatment Facility treats the water from these lakes.
+Simms Water Treatment Facility treats the water from these water supply reservoirs.

 The North Pacolet River and its tributaries combine with the Lake Bowen/Reservoir #1 system to form Lake Blalock.
 The watershed for this lake lies in South Carolina and North Carolina.
 The Myles W. Whitlock, Jr. Water Treatment Facility is designed to treat water from Lake Blalock.